 T6 – People

-The main challenge in a leader’s job is to work with people!
+The main challenge in a leader’s job is to work well with people!
 It’s difficult because people behave in unpredictable ways, not everyone is the same, and many people have conflicting interests.

 Main challenge vs. primary goal